nunoi/nunoi.github.io/strategy/wite.md

 The game includes smaller scenarios, ideal for beginners.
 Tutorials and videos can be found online that will help anyone to learn the game.

-Some screenshots from the Decision in the Ukraine scenario that takes place in 1943 and has the Soviets trying to recover that region with overwhelming numerical superiority.
+Below are some screenshots from the Decision in the Ukraine scenario.
+This scenario is a mid-sized scenario that takes place in 1943 and has the Soviets trying to recover that region with overwhelming numerical superiority.

 <figure class="half">
     <a href="https://i.imgur.com/o6gjbuL.jpg"><img src="https://i.imgur.com/o6gjbuL.jpg"></a>